 What if I have already filed a complaint with the Spokane Police Department?

-If you filed a complaint with the Spokane Police Department before contacting the Office of Police Ombudsman, we ask that you wait until the Police Department has completed their investigation into your complaint.
-Once you receive notice that the Police Department has closed your case and if you are not satisfied with the outcome of their investigation, you may contact the Office of Police Ombudsman to discuss your concerns.
+If you filed a complaint with the Spokane Police Department before contacting the Office of Police Ombuds, we ask that you wait until the Police Department has completed their investigation into your complaint.
+Once you receive notice that the Police Department has closed your case and if you are not satisfied with the outcome of their investigation, you may contact the Office of Police Ombuds to discuss your concerns.

 Contact Information

-Office of Police Ombudsman
+Office of Police Ombuds

 1st Floor, City Hall